vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-params.en.md

 </div>
 ```

-**Element parameters** are passed via the `data-bem` attribute of the element DOM node.
+**Element parameters** are passed via the `data-bem` attribute of the element's DOM node.
 For example, you can pass parameters to the `my-elem` element in the `my-block` block like this:

 ```html
 <div class="my-block i-bem" data-bem="{ " my-block="my-block">